 We have freedom; we enjoy the privilege and wrestle with the responsibility of interpreting how the scriptures apply to our daily lives.
 We are bound together by our struggle to build a covenant with God and support one another even while we may be taking different paths.

-In addition to a professional staff which includes the pastor, minister of faith formation, organist and music director, we are committed to the belief that all Christians are called to share in the ministry of Christ.
+In addition to a professional staff which includes the pastor, office administrator, organist and music director, we are committed to the belief that all Christians are called to share in the ministry of Christ.
 Children, youth and adults in our congregation place emphasis on various aspects of faith life, such as Bible study, home and hospital visitation, worship, church administration, meditation and prayer, social action, local outreach and wider mission, Christian education and Christian fellowship.

 We believe in the importance of our actions and community outreach as an expression of God's presence working through us.
 Through our denominational Basic Support, we contribute to our state, national and world Boards of Mission.
 We also play an active role in local outreach by supporting Windham Area Interfaith Ministry, Covenant Soup Kitchen and local shelters, by working closely with our town's social services department, and by giving financial assistance to individuals with special needs.